cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/introduction_to_blueprints/writing_blueprint.md

 The full blueprint file can be found [here.](https://github.com/cloudify-community/blueprint-examples/blob/master/introduction-to-blueprints/ex3-relationship-blueprint.yaml)

-The relationship is an object of its own and represents a lifecycle operation that is triggered when the relationship is established.
-For example: a relationship can be expressed between a server and a load balancer.
-When this relationship is established, a REST call might be executed to add a server to the load balancer
+The relationship is an object on its own and represents a lifecycle operation that is triggered when the relationship is established.
+For example, a relationship can be expressed between a server and a load balancer.
+When this relationship is established, a REST call might be executed to add a server to the load balancer.

 There are a few [built in relationships](https://docs.cloudify.co/latest/developer/blueprints/spec-relationships/#schema) such as depends_on connected_to and contained_in.
 Each plugin can also define a custom relationship implementation.

-## Service composition
+## Service Composition

 The previous examples focused on a single blueprint.
 The Service Composition example illustrates how you can create a multi-tier or distributed service where each service will have an independent blueprint and lifecycle operation.
 This concept is similar to application microservices, with a clean separation between discreet components.
 We will illustrate how we can create dependencies and relationships between services, pass inputs and outputs between services, and combine multiple blueprints into a single environment.

 The ability to combine multiple blueprints into a single environment is referred to as [Service Composition](https://docs.cloudify.co/latest/working_with/service_composition/).
 The Service Composition node type allows us to wrap an external service and expose it as a local node type.
 This allows us to leverage blueprint features, such as relationship and dependency management, between multiple blueprints just as you would with a regular blueprint.

 The diagram below shows the parent blueprint topology.
-The Certificate and WebService are ServiceComponent node types.
+The Certificate and WebService are Service Component node types.
 Each points to a child blueprint.

-Notice that the service component node types have a "Lego" building-block in the top-right corner of their icon.
+Notice that the service component node types have a "Lego" building block in the top-right corner of their icon.
 This indicates that this specific node points to another blueprint.
 The arrow and cross icons at the bottom left of the node allow you to zoom in and out, or view the underlying child blueprint behind each component.

 <img src="/images/trial_getting_started/blueprint-examples/nested-blueprint-topology.png"  width="500" height="200" >

-### Blueprint description
+### Blueprint Description

-A [service component](https://docs.cloudify.co/latest/working_with/service_composition/component/) is a special node type that can point to an external blueprint and expose it as local node type to the parent blueprint.
+A [Service Component](https://docs.cloudify.co/latest/working_with/service_composition/component/) is a special node type that can point to an external blueprint and expose it as a local node type to the parent blueprint.

 {{< highlight  yaml >}}
 WebServiceComponent: